danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Design a sidebar and dynamically display other relevant blog posts
 - Make the site responsive
 - Enable dynamic metadata
+- Add screenshot to ReadMe
+- Add screenshot to Twitter OG metadata

 ## Nice-to-Have-but-not-Essential To-Do List